GW Orionis: Variability

 GW Orionis is a variable star with quasi-periodic brightness changes.
 The apparent magnitude varies between 9.7 and 10.4 with dimming events of between 0.1 and 0.7 magnitudes roughly every 30 days, as well as more sinusoidal variations with an amplitude of 0.2 magnitudes over 11.6 years.

+The lightcurve of GW Orionis varies with periods of 3.02 and 1.92 days, which likely correspond to the rotation periods of GW Orionis A and B, respectively.

 An initial interpretation of the variability was that a disk of material around component B was eclipsing component A and causing the dimming events, but it is now thought that the eclipses are caused by partial obscuration of both stars by a much larger ring which precesses around the pair.

 Protoplanetary disk

 GW Orionis has a large and massive protoplanetary disk surrounding it.
 The dust continuum emission suggests a disk radius of approximately 400 astronomical units.
 The disk has an inclination of 137.6°.
 Observations of the disk made with the Atacama Large Millimeter Array identified three separate dust rings located at ~46, 188, and 338 astronomical units from the center of the system.
 The three rings have estimated dust masses 74, 168, and 245 times that of the Earth.
 According to Jiaqing Bi and coauthors, the outermost ring is the largest protoplanetary dust ring they are aware of.
-The dust rings are misaligned and the innermost dust ring is eccentric probably due to ongoing dynamical interactions between the triple stars and the circumtriple disk.
+The dust rings are misaligned and the innermost dust ring is eccentric, probably due to ongoing dynamical interactions between the triple stars and the circumtriple disk.